5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

 `AAPL,snb-platform-id`| Data | `10000300`
 `device-id` | Data | `26010000`

+If you are using a **Sandy Bridge CPU with a 7-series mainboard** (ie. B75, Q75, Z75, H77, Q77, Z77), you also need to spoof the device ID of the `IMEI` device:

 **Address**: `PciRoot(0x0)/Pci(0x16,0x0)`

 Key | Type | Value
 ----|:----:|:----:
 `device-id` | Data | `3A1C0000`

-Spoofed `IMEI` device.
-Only required when using a Sandy Bridge CPU with a 7-series mainboard (ie. B75, Q75, Z75, H77, Q77, Z77).

 ## Framebuffers (Laptop/NUC)